 - ANTI-SLIP ROCKER DESIGN: Nonslip rubber strips along the bottom of the foot rocker ensures the stretcher does not slide when used on any surface.
 A raised heel plate locks the heel in place while nonslip treads prevent the foot from slipping while in use.

 Avoid running on hard surfaces.
-In most cases, shin splints is an overuse injury caused by small tears in the lower leg muscles.
+In most cases, shin splints are an overuse injury caused by small tears in the lower leg muscles.
 Improper or worn-out shoes should be replaced with quality running shoes.
 The lack of cushioning can contribute to the problem, as can over-pronation and running on hard surfaces.

 - Heritage Style: The 990v5 is an iconic sneaker, built with a pigskin and mesh upper in a classic running silhouette designed to look amazing anywhere from morning run to runway